Houston Art Car Experience

 Back to Top of List

-In 2025, this extraordinary folk-art celebration takes over Houston from April 10 to 13, with the main parade on April 12 (free access).
-Carl Lewis, 10-time Olympic Champion, is the 2025 Grand Marshal.
-Known worldwide as "Athlete of the Century," he is one of the greatest stars in track and field history.
-Start your Art Car experience on April 10 in Discovery Green at Art Car Parade Sneak Peek event.
-Follow the next day at the Legendary Art Car Ball at the Orange Show World Headquarters.
-On April 12, enjoy the full force of creativity at the main parade in Downtown and get inspired!
-Don't miss the Art Car Parade awards ceremony on Sunday, April 13, at The Orange Show Headquarters.
-Winning entrants will receive over $15,000 in prize money.
-Check out the 2025 program of events here.
+In 2026, this extraordinary folk-art celebration takes over Houston from April 9 to 12, with the main parade on April 11 (free access).
+Start your Art Car experience on April 9 in Discovery Green at Art Car Parade Sneak Peek event.
+Follow the next day at the Legendary Art Car Ball in Downtown.
+On April 11, enjoy the full force of creativity at the main parade in Downtown and get inspired!
+The parade officially begins at the intersection of Dallas and Bagby Streets (on Allen Parkway), then heads into Downtown, circles City Hall, and continues outbound on Allen Parkway until dispersing at Waugh Drive.
+Don't miss the Art Car Parade awards ceremony on Sunday, April 12.
+Winning entrants will receive over $16,000 in prize money.
+Check out the 2026 program of events here.

 History